cyruscyliu/cyruscyliu.github.io/posts/2021-09-07-Research-Philosophy.md

 carefully take reasonable assumptions and think of several solutions.**

-The second question is whether your solutions are applicable to other scenarios.
+The third question is whether your solutions are applicable to other scenarios.

+Other tricks are in the following.
++ Please pay attention to how many papers and how many efforts exist.
+You may want to be at the beginning (0-2 papers) or not later than the peak (it depends.) of the publication wave related to your problems.

 ## How to evaluate your ideas
 Remember that not all ideas can be accepted by top-tier conferences.
 One is the